-We’re often asked how to know if SDSs are GHS-compliant.
-And while there are many factors that contribute to compliance, we’ll break down some of the biggest considerations so you can know – beyond the shadow of a doubt – if your supplier has provided you a GHS-compliant SDS.
+We’re often asked how to know if SDSs are in accordance with the GHS.
+And while there are many factors that contribute to this, we’ll break down some of the biggest considerations so you can know – beyond the shadow of a doubt – if your supplier has provided you a correct SDS.

 It is important to note, however, that the emphasis here is on the end-user, not on the SDS creator.